 Westworld, Season 3 (2020)

 If you haven’t been watching Westworld from the beginning or are considering getting into it now, I’ll be honest with you- after seeing this season, I don’t think it’s worth spending your time on.
 Like Season 2, Season 3 starts off hot, goes a bit cold, and runs a bit long even though this season was two episodes shorter.
-With the exception of Season 1, the series has a bad habit of overwriting itself with red herrings, plot holes, and ideas that don’t necessarily get enough development.
+With the exception of Season 1, the series has a bad habit of overwriting itself with red herrings, plot holes, and ideas that don’t get enough necessary development.
 In Season 3, we get a huge leap in the worldbuilding outside the park that’s visually stunning, only to realize that Dolores is still leading a rebellion, Maeve is still on a hunt for her daughter, the Man in Black has been replaced by Vincent Cassel, and Teddy’s character has been absorbed by Aaron Paul.
 Like Ford, I just want to see these characters and ideas evolve a little bit more every time I see them.

 Jeffrey Epstein: Filthy Rich (2020)